% dmesg > /tmp/dmesg.out

 In this document, I would like to do something to relieve this frustration and help everybody get better results from FreeBSD-questions.
 In the following section, I recommend how to submit a question; after that, we will look at how to answer one.

 FreeBSD-questions is a mailing list, so you need mail access.
 Point your WWW browser to the FreeBSD general questions mailing list.
-In the section titled "Subscribing to freebsd-questions" fill in the "Your email address" field; the other fields are optional.
+In the section titled "Subscribe or unsubscribe online" fill in the "Your email address" field and hit "Subscribe".
+Or send an email to email@example.com.

-You will receive a confirmation message from mailman; follow the included instructions to complete your subscription.
+You will receive a confirmation message from mlmmj; follow the included instructions to complete your subscription.

-A confirmation message will be sent to you from mailman; follow the included instructions to finish unsubscribing.
+A confirmation message will be sent to you from mlmmj; follow the included instructions to finish unsubscribing.

 Two mailing lists handle general questions about FreeBSD,